DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 Method | Description
 ------ | -----
 `prevSibling()` | Finds all preceding sibling elements (not nodes) of all nodes in the matching set.
 `prevSibling(index)` | Finds all preceding sibling elements (not nodes) of all nodes in the matching set and filters them by `index`.
+The `index` parameter is zero-based.
 If `index` is negative, the index is counted from the end of the matching set.
 `prevSibling(cssSelector)` | Finds all preceding sibling elements (not nodes) of all nodes in the matching set and filters them by `cssSelector`.
 `prevSibling(filterFn, dependencies)` |  Finds all preceding sibling elements (not nodes) of all nodes in the matching set and filters them by the `filterFn` predicate.
 Use an optional `dependencies` parameter to pass functions, variables or objects used in the `filterFn` function internally.